History of Free Eyre Ltd.

 Peninsula Ports will be applying stringent environmental management practices aligned and in adherence with environmental best-practice requirements.

-Amendments to the pre-existing Public Environmental Report which manages social and environmental matters, were approved by the Minister for Planning and Local Government in August 2020:
+The updated Public Environmental Report which manages social and environmental matters, was approved by the Minister for Planning and Local Government in August 2020.

 A management plan mapping all risks to the Southern Right Whale, monitoring plan and mitigation measures was approved in May, 2020